 Too many people today are workaholics and they’re sick, tired, unhappy and stressed out.
 We’ve heard this story before, or some variation of it.
 Someone is tragically diagnosed with a life-threatening disease, quits his or her job, goes on a bucket-list trip around the world, rekindles lost love and starts something new.
 Sometimes a miracle even arises and he or she is cured.
 But what if—in some cases—this could have been avoided?
 What if we all had a bit more work-life balance?

 What if our bodies didn’t have to go to such great lengths to bring about real work-life balance?

-What if we were happy, healthy and stress free to begin with?
+What if we were happy, healthy and stress-free to begin with?

 What does real work-life balance mean?

 To me, real work-life balance requires a kind of proactive productivity that doesn’t necessarily equal being busier, working longer hours, or having no life except the one that revolves around work.
 It means that you truly value your time and want to avoid burning out.